Introduction

 - PDL-024 - Architecture enhancements for PDL service provisioning in telecom networks

-- PDL-026 - Settlement of usage-based services.
+- PDL-026 - Settlement of usage-based services

 ISG PDL has defined a PDL Reference Architecture in PDL-003 and PDL-012 as depicted in the diagram below.
-Significant efforts are made to address key issues such as interoperability, immutability, redaction, reputation as well as specific implementations including wireless networks and supply chain management.

 Examples of which are presented in the below diagram.